Trump faces hurdles in securing appeal bond in fraud case - ExBulletin

 Trump faces hurdles in securing appeal bond in fraud case

-Former President Donald Trump is preparing to fight a massive fine in the New York business fraud case that threatens to wipe out most of the money he says he has on hand.
+Former President Donald Trump is preparing to fight a massive fine in the New York business fraud case that threatens to wipe out most of the money he claims to have on hand.

 But first he has to get bail, which may not be so simple.